MPD: Teen steals two cars within weeks, shoots man

 MEMPHIS, Tenn. — A teen is facing several charges after police say he carjacked two people, shot a man, and crashed into an MPD squad car in February.

-Police say Martavious Marr, 18, stole a man’s vehicle at a gas station at 680 North Bellevue on the night of Feb.
+Police said Martavious Marr, 18, stole a man’s vehicle at a gas station at 680 North Bellevue on the night of Feb.
 1.

-The victim told police Marr pointed a gun at him and demanded his 2009 Pontiac G6.
-Police said Marr got the keys from inside the car, shot the victim in the back and fled the scene.
+The victim said he was in pajama pants and had left the keys in the ignition when Marr approached his 2009 Pontiac G6.

+“Next thing I know, he’s got a gun and he’s screaming ‘Give me your keys.
+Give me your keys,'” he said.
+“I pointed towards my car saying ‘The cars unlocked.
+The doors unlocked.'”

 On Feb.
 20, police located the Pontiac being occupied by a couple who said they bought the vehicle from Marr.